 This is one of the biggest reasons why traditional merchant accounts deny tech support businesses and providers from obtaining a payment processing gateway of their own.
 Due to the instability of the tech support market and the ever-changing tech industry landscape, bankruptcy is much more common.
-Aspects of the technical industry change daily, and without consistent updates, software is at risk to become outdated frequently.
+Aspects of the technical industry change daily, and without consistent updates, the software is at risk to become outdated frequently.

 Unfortunately, every business is likely to encounter a fraudulent claim made against them at some point, especially if a customer simply does not want to pay for the product or service they wish to use.
 Tech support and tech industry companies are notorious for disproportionate fraud claims, leaving them at risk legally and financially.
 Banks feel uncomfortable with tech support businesses due to the rise in scams and fraud.
 Before you begin developing your tech support software, conduct thorough research on your competitors and what your customers want.
-Providing a solution with no history of risky claims makes selling your software easier for you and your bank to support.
+Providing a solution with no history of risky claims makes selling your software online easier for you and your bank to support.

-Acquiring a High-Risk Merchant Account
+Acquiring a High Risk Merchant Account

-Applying for a high-risk merchant account is more difficult than applying for a traditional merchant account.
+Applying for a high risk merchant account is more difficult than applying for a traditional merchant account.
 The application process is longer and becoming compliant is more intense.

 You’ll be required to provide: